rorepoid/passport-authorization-server/README.md

 - `npm run dev`

 <details>
-<summary>Run in localhost</summary>
+<summary>Local Development Server</summary>

 - If you are using MacOS or Linux, I recommend Laravel Valet

 - If you are using Windows, I recommend Laragon

-- Else you can run the following comand instead of the previous options
+- Else you can run the following comand no matter OS you are using

     - `php artisan serve`

+- You can also see [laravel documentation](https://laravel.com/docs/8.x) for more options

 </details>